-Several instances of financial "impropriety" at the Lilac Sky Schools Academy Trust (LSSAT) have been reported to the Education Funding Agency (EFA), though the government is yet to publish an investigation into financial management at the trust.
+Several instances of financial "impropriety" at the Lilac Sky Schools Academy Trust (LSSAT) have been reported to the Education Funding Agency (EFA), though the government is yet to publish an investigation into financial management at

-Calls are now growing for the EFA to show it has powers to crack down on academy chiefs that break the rules, led by Mary Bousted, general secretary of the Association of Teachers and Lecturers,
+Calls are now growing for the EFA to show it has powers to crack down on academy chiefs that break the rules, led by Mary Bousted, general secretary of the Association of Teachers and Lecturers, delayed publication of damning accounts for LSSAT will spark the government into action to restore confidence.

-"The key issue here is 'where are their teeth'," she told Schools Week.
-She added that she hopes that the delayed publication of damning accounts for LSSAT will spark the government into action to restore confidence.
+"The key issue here is 'where are their teeth'." she told Schools Week.

+She added that she hopes that the